-- Limits are those imposed in the M&As or anything contained in the law which requires a shareholders' resolution at a general meeting. - However anything done by a director which is beyond his powers, shall be binding on the company unless that act exceeds the limits of their authority by virtue of the CA. - Any limitation on the powers of the directors cannot be relied on as against third party even if it arises from the company's M&As.
+- Limits are those imposed in the M&As or anything contained in the law which requires a shareholders' resolution at a general meeting. - Another restraint on potential abuse is the set of duties which company law imposes on directors. - However anything done by a director which is beyond his powers, shall be binding on the company unless that act exceeds the limits of their authority by virtue of the CA. - Any limitation on the powers of the directors cannot be relied on as against third party even if it arises from the company's M&As.